-Helixor Mistletoe Injections & Mistletoe Therapy for Cancer Treatment
+Helixor Mistletoe Injections & Mistletoe Therapy

 The chemical makeup of mistletoe extract varies depending upon its exact subspecies, host tree, harvest time, whether or not it has been fermented, etc. Some extracts are water based while others are a mixture of alcohol and water.
 Mistletoe therapy (often also referred to as Iscador or Helixor) has been approved for use in in numerous countries.